GEC Expectations

 -

 This list is incomplete.
-The SDGs are broad and wide-sweeping.
+SDG 12 is broad and wide-sweeping.
 This list aims to grab a few subgoals and identify potential starting points if you need them.

 -